February 27, 2023

 If someone experiences any of these symptoms, it is crucial to see a doctor as soon as possible for a proper diagnosis.

 Testicular cancer is typically diagnosed through a combination of physical examination, imaging tests, and biopsy.
 Ultrasound is the most common noninvasive procedure that helps determine if a lump in the testicle is a solid mass (may indicate cancer) or a fluid-filled cyst (usually not cancerous).
-On the other hand, doctors recommend blood tests to check if the body is producing higher-than-normal levels of some proteins, such as alpha-fetoprotein (AFP) or human chorionic gonadotropin (HCG), which may indicate testicular cancer.
+On the other hand, doctors recommend blood tests to check if the body is producing higher-than-normal levels of some proteins, such as alpha-fetoprotein (AFP) or human chorionic gonadotropin (HCG), which may indicate this disease.

 Treatment for any type of cancer typically depends on the type and stage, as well as the health condition of an individual.
 Some of the most common testicular cancer treatment options include: